 We can abolish corporate PACs and demand a government that safeguards our democracy and holds corrupt politicians accountable.

-We can build an economy that puts American workers and small businesses first, not giant corporations and foreign oligarchs — an economy that invests in the next generation of energy.
+We can build an economy that puts American workers and small businesses in charge, not giant corporations and foreign oligarchs — an economy that invests in putting America first in the next generation of energy, semiconductors, and supply chain independence.

 We can put an end to pointless, trillion-dollar wars and invest in a Marshall Plan for the Midwest — a historic investment in our workers and communities to rebuild our forgotten towns and cities, and to finally start making stuff in America again.

-We can put everyday Missourians back in charge of their own neighborhoods, workplaces, and their own bodies.
+We can put everyday Missourians back in charge of their own neighborhoods, workplaces, and bodies.

 It’s time to take our power back.